ParisNeo/TextPinner/README.md

 ## Conversational AI example

-This is more like a disctionary based conversation AI that uses TextPinner to make it easy to speak in natural language and pins to prefixed texts and gives predfines answers for each question.
+This is more like a dictionary based conversation AI that uses TextPinner to make it easy to speak in natural language and pins to prefixed texts and gives predefined answers for each question.

 You basically need to install the same stuff as in TextPinner Audio example.